sourabhcoder/Autocomplete/README.md

 # Autocomplete
-Magento 2 Autocomplete Module For Product Search
+Magento 2 Autocomplete Module For Product Search.
+For support on this module you can contact me on my number: +91 7097092873